 If Your Sump Pump Motor is Running but Not Pumping Water

 Find the area outside your home where the water exits from your pump.
 Is there water coming out?
 Look for debris build-up and clear the area.
-If water is still not exiting from outside you may have a water pipe that is blocked underground or your check valve may be stuck (even though it looks like it is in the right position) This may be the signal to call in a professional for help.
+If water is still not exiting, you may have a water pipe that is blocked underground or your check valve may be stuck (even if it looks like it is in the right position) This is the signal to call in a professional for help.

 After Troubleshooting Your Sump Pump…

 Once you have finished troubleshooting your sump pump with no real answers, please call a professional.
 Yes, there are many DIY repairs that could possibly work…or not…or work for a little while and then break again.
 With something as looming as water damage to the foundation of your home, you want to know that your home is dry and safe.
 Our team at Aqua-Guard specializes in dry and is here to help solve all of your water problems.
 Contact us today for a sump pump inspection!